zhangruiskyline/NLP_DeepLearning/README.md

 Here’s an illustration of calculating the output of the output neuron for the word “car”.

 ##Negative sampling
+> * Besides the positive training data(in skip gram, it is surrounding context), we need to have negative data to train the network so that unncessary context will be used for punishment
+> * Problem to solve: too many weights update in each training epoch of GD
+> * A lot of time spent is spent on words not in target
+> * We sample words from a set of words that are not in context, call these "negative sampling"

+A example to show why we need to have negative sampling:

+When training the network on the word pair (“fox”, “quick”), recall that the “label” or “correct output” of the network is a one-hot vector.
+That is, for the output neuron corresponding to “quick” to output a 1, and for all of the other thousands of output neurons to output a 0.

+With negative sampling, we are instead going to randomly select just a small number of “negative” words (let’s say 5) to update the weights for.
+(In this context, a “negative” word is one for which we want the network to output a 0 for).
+We will also still update the weights for our “positive” word (which is the word “quick” in our current example).

 ## Word2vec Application
 ### How to train